 If you work in HR at a mid-market company (50-500 employees), chances are you have received sales outreach from a variety of different HRIS providers.

 It can be hard to distinguish one vendor from the next, especially when you already have a busy full-time job.

-If you're looking for a comprehensive review of the market and recommendations on the best option for your business, reach out to OutSail and request a free vendor shortlist report.
+If you're looking for a comprehensive review of the market and recommendations on the best option for your business, reach out to OutSail to work with our team.

 In this series of blog posts, we're going to provide head-to-head comparisons of leading options in the market.
 The first comparison we will review is comparing ADP vs Paylocity, highlighting the differences in each company's pricing, user experience, integration capabilities and more.

 Paylocity vs ADP Workforce Now is a common decision for many HR leaders.
 Both are popular payroll and human resources management software systems.
 Both are cloud-based, meaning that they can be accessed from any device with an internet connection, and they offer a wide range of features and capabilities to help businesses manage their payroll, taxes, and human resources.

 Paylocity.
 In early 2020, Paylocity went through an entire brand overhaul.
 Not only did they update their logo and website, but they gave their entire HRIS a face lift.
 Users have reported that the simplified user interface is easier to navigate, more straightforward and provides a more 'modern' feel that employees have grown accustomed to in their private apps.